 In February 2016, the FASB issued new guidance on the recognition, measurement, presentation and disclosure of leases.
 The new guidance requires lessees to recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments for all leases with a term greater than 12 months.
 The accounting for lessors remains largely unchanged from existing guidance.
 This guidance is effective for the Company as of January 1, 2019 and is required to be applied using a modified retrospective approach for all leases existing at, or entered into after, the beginning of the earliest comparative period presented.
 Early adoption is permitted.
-The Company expects this guidance to have a material impact on its condensed consolidated financial statements and is currently evaluating the impact.
+The Company (1) has established and is progressing through the various steps of a cross functional project plan to assess the impact of the standard; (2) expects this guidance to have a material impact on its consolidated balance sheet due to the addition of right-of-use assets and lease liabilities for all leases with a term greater than 12 months; and (3) continues to assess additional impacts to its consolidated financial statements, including the consolidated statement of operations and the consolidated statement of cash flows.